BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 Examples of possible approaches include:
-a. estimating the degree of network latency (delay) a customer is experiencing and displaying regularly updated information to the customer about any disadvantage that they may be operating under (eg high, medium, low)
+a. estimating the degree of network latency (delay) a customer is experiencing and displaying regularly updated information to the customer about any disadvantage that they may be operating under (e.g. high, medium, low)
 b. applying a handicapping system based on estimated performance and/or system latency
 c. treating winning responses that arrive within a period of time as simultaneous and implementing a policy on how simultaneous wins are to be dealt with